magnusdv/ribd/README.md

 chosen, you can check out my paper [Relatedness coefficients in pedigrees with inbred founders](https://doi.org/10.1007/s00285-020-01505-x) (J Math Biol, 2020).
-In it I show that *any* point in the white region of the IBD triangle can be constructed as a double half cousin relationship with suitable founder inbreeding.
+In it I show that *any* point in the white region (including its boundary) of the IBD triangle can be constructed as a double half cousin relationship with suitable founder inbreeding.

 The construction described in the paper is implemented in the function `constructPedigree()` in **ribd**.
 For example, the following command